rkaushik29/LRU-geo-distributed/question-c/readme.md

 - `server_out` : This contains the cache state of all servers after each request completes. *Note:* due to code structure, this file has to be cleared manually on every server startup, not to run new requests.
 - `client_out` : This contains the data returned by servers to clients, along with which server the response came from. *Note:* due to code structure, this file has to be cleared manually after each execution of clients.py.

+## Improvements

+- Background process or thread that periodically cleans up expired items from the cache to ensure efficient memory usage.
+- One improvement to this can be limiting the number of hops in seeking data, as this would increase latency in case the data does not exist.
+- A server can be made to keep a list of neighbors that it mostly gets data from, and prioritize exploratory requests to be sent to this one.
+- The servers use TCP, this created latency because of the need for `acknowledgements`.
+Using UDP, depending on the use-case, could reduce latency.
+- Can track metrics like cache hit and miss rate to make management better.
+- Can add some config management for expiration time and port numbers
+- Persistent storage is not present in this system.
+It can be added for resiliency to power outages.